 You should also take responsibility for the actions of your team, as well as be goal-oriented.
 At the end of the day, an effective leader will also be able to show appreciation and celebrate the team’s success, too.

 Leaders are there to keep the team moving toward a shared goal.
 They work to empower staff by providing clear instructions and a positive working environment.
 When things go wrong, leaders can be held accountable by senior staff – meaning they need to be resilient and confident in their team.

 What does it take to be a leader?

-To be a good leader, you need vision, passion and integrity.
-Great leaders should be experts in communication and provide an inspirational example to their following.
+To be a good leader, you need vision, passion, and integrity.
+Great leaders should be experts in communication and provide an inspirational example to their followers.

 What is leadership in management?

 Leaders and managers are different.
 While managers delegate responsibility, hire staff, and organize the company, leaders provide direction for staff by sharing the vision, communicating the strategy, and inspiring the team to achieve their goals.

 Leaders are more flexible and willing to follow their own instincts, while managers stick to the current policies and procedures.

 Leaders provide a purpose.
 They are an integral part of inspiring people and communicating vision.
 They empower people to feel part of something bigger and give them a feeling of belonging to their following.

 They also lead people to achieve common or personal goals.